kevinyamauchi/conformance-dashboard/README.md

 ## Adding or changing table columns

 `columns.yaml` has two levels: a list of spec **versions**, each with a list of **tests** that were run against that version.
-The table reflects this directly — each version gets one top-level column spanning its tests, e.g. `v0.6` spans `attributes` / `zarr` / `transforms` underneath it.
-Not every version needs the same tests (e.g., `v0.4` and `v0.5` currently only have `attributes`/`zarr`, while `v0.6` adds `transforms`).
+The table renbders each version with one top-level column spanning its tests.
+For example, `v0.6` spans `attributes` / `zarr` / `transforms` underneath it.
+Versions do not all have to have the same tests (e.g., `v0.4` and `v0.5` currently only have
+`attributes`/`zarr`, while `v0.6` adds `transforms`).

 A version needs `id` and `label`, plus a `tests` list.
 Each test needs